Heather Mason: Appearances in other games and media

 In Silent Hill: Shattered Memories, "Heather" is the middle name of the main character Cheryl.
 Heather is also the lead character in the film Silent Hill: Revelation.
 Heather is also a downloadable content character in Silent Hill: Book of Memories.
 In addition, she makes cameo appearances in some of the endings in Book of Memories and in Silent Hill: Downpour, as well as in an unrelated Konami game, Dance Dance Revolution Extreme.
 Heather also appears in the pachislot game Silent Hill: Return.

-Going by Cheryl, the character also makes a playable appearance in the Dead by Daylight game alongside Pyramid Head, Lisa Garland, Cybil Bennett and James Sunderland, along with skins based on Alessa Gillespie and Robbie the Rabbit.
+Going by Cheryl, the character also makes a playable appearance in the Dead by Daylight game alongside Pyramid Head, Lisa Garland, Cybil Bennett, Maria, and James Sunderland, along with skins based on Alessa Gillespie and Robbie the Rabbit.
 In the canon of Dead by Daylight, Heather/Cheryl works at a center for troubled youths, but is still haunted by the events of Silent Hill 3.

 Heather is also part of a DLC expansion pack for the multiplayer horror game Dark Deception: Monsters & Mortals – Silent Hill.

 Design and portrayal

 Heather was initially modeled after French actresses Charlotte Gainsbourg and Vanessa Paradis in several rough sketches.
 The sketches portrayed her as an "innocent" type of character.
 The development team realized that she seemed too "nice" and the next version of Heather was inspired by Sophie Marceau and Gainsbourg to give her an attitude.
-At this point, Heather was a clash of masculinity and femininity.
 The character designer Shingo Yuri imagined Heather as wearing jeans, but the female team members of Team Silent thought that Heather should show her legs to look more feminine and convinced Yuri.
 Heather's hair was initially more natural and less elaborate, but the female team members thought that curly hair would be more suitable for a young girl.
 Heather was given shorter hair for the convenience of video games: it would have taken more processing power of the PlayStation 2 to animate longer realistic hair and the game designers used the processing power towards increasing monster numbers instead.
 Heather's original design was later used with Elle Holloway, a character in Silent Hill: Homecoming.